Draft Documents for Public Comment

 Customs and Excise Act, 1964

-Comments on forms to be recorded on the Customs & Excise Rule Amendments Comment Sheet.
+Comments on rules to be recorded on the Customs & Excise Rule Amendments Comment Sheet.

 Explanatory Note